Getdzidon/deploy-SuperMario-on-K8s-with-terraform/README.md

-# 🚀 Super Mario on AWS EKS with Terraform & GitHub Actions - By Donatus D. Dzissah
+# 🚀 Super Mario on AWS EKS with Terraform & GitHub Actions
+## By Donatus D. Dzissah
-# This can be used as a deployment Template. 👉 See [TEMPLATE-USAGE.md](./TEMPLATE-USAGE.md) for detailed instructions
+# This repository can be used as a deployment Template of docker images to AWS K8s
+## 👉 See [TEMPLATE-USAGE.md](./TEMPLATE-USAGE.md) for detailed instructions
+## Shout out to [sevenajay](https://hub.docker.com/u/sevenajay) for the super mario image

 Deploy the legendary Super Mario game on Amazon EKS using Infrastructure as Code (Terraform) and automated CI/CD with GitHub Actions.